 The Camaro will be brought back as a rear wheel drive, V-8 powered, affordable high-performance sports car, sharing a rear wheel drive chassis with other GM vehicles.
 While we await a new Camaro page, check out this review at acarplace.com.

 The SSR is based on the Trailblazer.
 Positioned between the Blazer and Suburban (think Durango), the Trailblazer's base straight-six engine produces the power and torque of a V8 but with better gas mileage.
 It has good handling and a smooth ride, making it seem more like a minivan than a truck - and far better than its competitors at Ford, Dodge, Mitsubishi, Isuzu, and Toyota.
 Advances on the SSR and Trailblazer should be complementary - learning from one vehicle should translate to the other, and higher production of components will help keep prices down.
-Follow this link for a review.
+Review.